- Africa for AFS Afriholics!

 This is a common question from our travelers to parts of Africa and So.
 America.
 It is a serious disease that can happen when being bitten by an infected female mosquito.
 However, it’s extremely rare.
 While locals, tourism staff and guides there do not take pills, many travelers prefer to play it safe with either weekly or daily pills which starts a week before your arrival.

 In the US, we are limited to only 3 choices; Malarone, Doxycycline or Atovaquone (Larium).
 Malarone can be costly, but now there’s a generic.
 Wal-Mart or Kroger have best prices.
 See your doctor for a prescription.
 Sometimes one only needs a strong DEET repellent (roll-on best) and wearing pants and long sleeves at dusk.
+Malaria prophylactics are a must and can be purchased from your local pharmacy.
+Please consult your pharmacist/doctor.

 Some clients go to CDC website which prepares all for the worst and creates unnecessary fear.
 We only stay in fine properties with clean food and water.
 We do not use needles, swim in rivers, work with the sick or have sex with locals.